GianpaoloBranca/SoftwareEng2/scratches/RASD.md

     - [R1.4] Upon the selection of a car the system must retrieve an informative screen with current car details.

-- [G2] Allows the clients to book a car and pick it up.
+- [G2] Allow the clients to book a car and pick it up.

     - [R2.1] A client must be able to choose one of the available cars and, if PayPal ensures that he can pay, book it.
     - [R2.2] Once a car has been booked no others reservation can be performed by the same client until the first one is pending.